ssatriya/x-clone/README.md

 - [ ] Implement S3 as media storage (currently using [uploadthing](https://uploadthing.com/)).
 - [ ] Implement unit and integration testing (as part of my learning).
 - [x] Change lightbox page using modal (currently using Nextjs intercepting routes).
-- [ ] Complete main functionality, turns out I forgot to do the quote modal and related.
+- [ ] Complete main functionality, turns out I forgot to do the quote modal and related functionality.

 ## Knwon Bug 🐞